WINTER OFFER! WINDOWS FITTED FROM £595 & COMPOSITE DOORS FITTED FROM £1495! CALL NOW & SAVE £££

 However if condensation-triggered dampness and mould keep occurring, consider long-term solutions to stop it coming back.
 Install extractor fans in high moisture areas, upgrade your single glazed windows to double glazing, and fix any broken seals on your windows.

-At Phair Windows & Glass, we’re dedicated to providing you with high-quality double glazing solutions that can significantly reduce the occurrence of condensation, ensuring your windows remain clear and your home remains comfortable year-round.
+At Phair Windows, we’re dedicated to providing you with high-quality double glazing solutions that can significantly reduce the occurrence of condensation, ensuring your windows remain clear and your home remains comfortable year-round.

 We’re a double glazing installer supplying windows, doors, conservatories, conservatory roof replacement, porches, orangeries, and roofline across Leicestershire and the East Midlands.
 Get in touch with us today for a free no-obligation quote.